MainulDip/AndroidDevStudy/Coroutine-and-Reactive-Programming/Coroutine-Guide.md

 /* 2.
 Observe in View (Activity/Fragment/Compose) from the viewModel */

+/* Inside Compose ----------- */
 val item: Item? by someViewModel.item.observeAsState() // observing form Compose

+item?.let {
+    // do something with the item (it) when data gets updated.
+}

+// when not using the `by` delegation, LiveData<T>.value : T? can be used to read updates

+/* ---------------------- */

-// with no DataBinding inside Activity/Fragment, Build an Observe
+/* with no DataBinding inside Activity/Fragment, Build an Observe */

 val itemObserver = Observer<T> {
     // someTextView.text = it.name